nimairoy/b5-assignment-1/README.md

 # b5-assignment-1
-### How does TypeScript help in improving code quality and project maintainability?
+### Blog 1: How does TypeScript help in improving code quality and project maintainability?
 In the fast-paced world of software development, shipping reliable and maintainable code is paramount.
 TypeScript, a statically typed superset of JavaScript, provides robust tools to help teams build scalable and error-resistant applications.
 Here's how TypeScript contributes to code quality and project maintainability:

 #### 1. Type Safety Prevents Bugs Early